cmcouto-silva/ringmaster/README.md

 ```

 The recommended way to install Python packages is underneath the user's home directory
 in a virtual environment using [virtualenv](https://virtualenv.pypa.io/en/stable/).
-See
-`PYTHON.md` for resources on how to use virtual environments to manage third-party code.

 If foregoing virtual environments, install psycopg2 and SQLAlchemy globally using pip:

 ```